broIsCoder/e-commerce-backend/README.md

 ## NOTE :
-Deployments , you see in  github are blocked by cors by me , use this link below :
+Deployments , you see in Github , will not receive any request from the client (frontend ) , you link below instead :
 ## Deployed Url :
 https://e-commerce-backend-sepia-seven.vercel.app/